pac4j/vertx-pac4j/README.md

 6) The `LogoutHandler` logs out the user from the application and triggers the logout at the identity provider level.

-For vert.x 2 and previous, use vertx-pac4j 1.1.x - this codebase can be found at [1.1.x](https://github.com/pac4j/vertx-pac4j/tree/vertx-pac4j-1.1.x)

 ## Usage